Paramount Players Picks Up US Distribution Rights to 'Orphan: First Kill'

 Paramount Players has acquired the U.S. distribution rights to “Orphan: First Kill,” the prequel to the 2009 film “Orphan,” an individual with knowledge of the deal told TheWrap.

-eOne and Dark Castle produced and co-financed the film, which is also produced by Alex Mace, Hal Sadoff & Ethan Erwin and James Tomlinson.
-David Leslie Johnson, who wrote the original film executive produced along with Daryl Katz, Chloe Katz, Paul Marcaccio, Victor Moyers and Kyle Irving.
-Co-Producers are Kelly Gallagher and Robert Bell.
+Dark Castle and eOne produced and co-financed the horror film, which is also produced by Alex Mace, Hal Sadoff, Ethan Erwin and James Tomlinson.
+David Leslie Johnson, who wrote the original film, executive produced along with Daryl Katz, Chloe Katz, Paul Marcaccio, Victor Moyers and Kyle Irving.
+Co-producers are Kelly Gallagher and Robert Bell.

-William Brent Bell (The Devil Inside,” “The Boy”) is directing.
-Dave Coggeshall wrote the script.
+William Brent Bell (“The Devil Inside,” “The Boy”) is directing.
+David Coggeshall wrote the script.

-In “Orphan: First Kill,” previously just titled “Esther,” Isabelle Fuhrman returns as the murderous sociopath from the original but follows her life before she assumed the identity of Esther.
-Fuhrman will play Leena Klammer, who escapes from an Estonian psychiatric facility and travels to America by impersonating the missing daughter of a wealthy family.
+In “Orphan: First Kill,” previously titled “Esther,” Isabelle Fuhrman returns as the murderous sociopath from the original, but the prequel follows her life before she assumed the identity of Esther.
+Fuhrman plays Leena Klammer, who escapes from an Estonian psychiatric facility and travels to America by impersonating the missing daughter of a wealthy family.
 But Leena’s new life as Esther comes with an unexpected wrinkle and pits her against a mother who will protect her family at any cost.
 Julia Stiles, Rossif Sutherland, Matthew Finlan and Hiro Kanagawa also star.

 Jaume Collet-Serra directed the original “Orphan,” which made $77.9 million at the worldwide box office.